facesnorth/pdsnd_github/README.md

 [pdsnd_github] or **Let's Explore Some Bikeshare Data!**

 ## Description
 This project examines some statistical analysis of bike share data from 3 cities: New York, Chicago, and Washington.
+It was written to complete a nanodegree from Udacity in Programming with Python for Data Science.

 ### Files used
 These are the files necessary to run the program.